cpsdk/circus/README.md

-the android sdk for cirucs live.
+the android demo for circus live .